 Data from the annual general population surveys carried out since 2012 indicate that cannabis is the most commonly used illicit drug among the general population in Norway, and its level of use has been relatively stable in recent years.
-In 2016, about 1 in 10 of young adults reported having used cannabis in the last 12 months.
-Use of all other substances is reported to be lower, with cocaine being the most prevalent illicit stimulant drug used, though at similar levels to cocaine.
-The use of illicit drugs is concentrated mostly among young adults, and males generally report higher prevalence rates than females.
+In 2017, about 1 in 10 young adults reported having used cannabis in the last 12 months.
+Use of all other substances is reported to be lower, with MDMA/ecstasy being the most prevalent illicit stimulant drug used, though at similar levels to cocaine.
+The use of illicit drugs is concentrated mostly among young adults, and with reported prevalence rates generally higher among males than among females.

 The city of Oslo participates in the Europe-wide annual wastewater campaigns undertaken by the Sewage Analysis Core Group Europe (SCORE).
 This study provides data on drug use at a municipal level, based on the levels of illicit drugs and their metabolites found in wastewater.
-The increase in levels of the stimulant MDMA/ecstasy reported in 2016 was followed by a sharp decrease in 2017.
+The increase in levels of the stimulant MDMA reported in 2016 was followed by a sharp decrease in 2017.
 In 2018, a very slight increase was observed.
 Oslo was among the European cities with relatively high methamphetamine levels in wastewater.
-A decreasing trend was observed between 2014 and 2016, but an increase in the metabolites found was reported in 2017, although at lower levels than in 2011-14.
+A decreasing trend was observed between 2014 and 2016, but an increase in the levels of metabolites found was reported in 2017, although levels remained lower than in 2011-14.
 In 2018, the levels of metabolites found were the lowest ever.
 However, amphetamine levels seem to be increasing.

 Studies reporting estimates of high-risk drug use can help to identify the extent of the more entrenched drug use problems, while data on first-time entrants to specialised drug treatment centres, when considered alongside other indicators, can inform an understanding of the nature of and trends in high-risk drug use.

 High-risk drug use in Norway is linked mainly to injecting amphetamines and opioids, primarily heroin.
 The estimated number of people who inject drugs (PWID) has stabilised since 2012, following a decline during 2008-12.
-It was estimated that the population of PWID was around 8 900 people in 2015 (2.6 per 1 000 inhabitants aged 15-64 years).
+The PWID population was estimated at around 8 700 in 2016 (2.5 per 1 000 inhabitants aged 15-64 years).
 Injecting is very common among marginalised amphetamine users.

 Based on data from the general population surveys, it has been estimated that 0.3 % of 16- to 64-year-olds in Norway use cannabis daily or almost daily, although daily or almost daily cannabis use is far more common among vulnerable groups, such as homeless drug users.

-Data from specialised treatment centres in Norway indicate that polydrug users are the main group entering drug treatment; the other main groups are users of cannabis and opioids.
 The long-term analysis indicates that there has been a decrease in the number of clients seeking treatment as a result of opioid and amphetamines problems and an increase in clients entering treatment for cannabis-related problems.
 Few clients have entered treatment for use of cocaine.
 In addition, a substantial proportion of clients entering treatment report more than one problem drug, and opioids are frequently reported in a polydrug context.
-The proportion of females in treatment varies by primary drug and type of programme.
+The proportion of females entering treatment varies by type of primary drug used and by type of programme.